Taltz Citrate-Free: The same active ingredient with significantly less injection site pain vs the original formulation1*

 FOR ADULTS WITH MODERATE TO SEVERE PLAQUE PSORIASIS

-Adverse reactions that occurred in ≥1% of Taltz patients and more frequently than with placebo
+Adverse reactions that occurred in ≥1% of Taltz patients and more frequently than with placebo4

 INTEGRATED SAFETY: UNCOVER registration trials